Scores six seconds into overtime

 Seawolves face No. 15 Yale on Monday night

-Ward Melville High School graduate Jim Nagle is in his second season as head coach of the Stony Brook men's lacrosse team.
-Nagle joined the Seawolves after 10 seasons as head coach at Colgate.
+Ward Melville High School graduate Jim Nagle is in his third season as head coach of the Stony Brook men's lacrosse team.
+Nagle joined the Seawolves in 2012 after 10 seasons as head coach at Colgate.

 Charged with taking over a program that graduated the winningest senior class in school history, Nagle guided Stony Brook back to the NCAA Tournament with a convincing win over Albany in the America East Championship game.
 Despite a 7-10 record, the 2012 America East Coach of the Year led the Seawolves to their third straight regular-season conference crown.

 Six players earned all-conference honors and Mike Rooney was named America East Rookie of the Year.

 The sixth head coach in the 29-year history of Stony Brook men's lacrosse, Nagle was 86-64 (.573) in 10 seasons with the Raiders, winning at least 10 games in four of the last six seasons.
 He is the winningest coach in Raiders history and is a two-time Patriot League Coach of the Year.
 Nagle mentored four All-Americans during his tenure, including Brandon Corp, Colgate's only first-team All-American and a three-time Patriot League Player of the Year.